- Why do this?

 - Do children get missed?

 - How do you know children are learning?

 If you've ever wanted to learn more about flexible learning spaces and how they operate, please read on…

 All over the world, leading schools are utilising flexible learning spaces to educate children for an exciting future.
 Gone are the days of one teacher, one class as we try to develop students with skills for contemporary learning.

-Flexible learning spaces help children collaborate and learn in group settings, yet can be adapted to suit quiet, independent learning when the situation requires.
+Flexible learning spaces help children collaborate and learn in group settings, yet they can be adapted to suit quiet, independent learning when the situation requires them.

 Q: What are flexible learning spaces?

-A: Flexible learning spaces are designed to be communal spaces which can be configured in a number of ways for specific learning experiences.
+A: Flexible learning spaces are designed to be communal spaces that can be configured in a number of ways for specific learning experiences.
 This means they provide opportunities for people to work together in collaborative and exciting ways.
-In our case at Joeys we work in stages (S1 -Years 1 & 2, S2 – Yrs 3 & 4, S3 – Yrs 5 & 6) with increased staffing to support flexibility and intervention.
+In our case at Joey's, we work in stages (S1 -Years 1 & 2, S2 – Yrs 3 & 4, S3 – Yrs 5 & 6) with increased staffing to support flexibility and intervention.

 Q: How are flexible learning spaces different from open learning environments?
 Or from composite classes?

 A: Flexible learning spaces provide a variety of spaces that can be used for specific learning tasks and activities.
 Areas can be configured to suit learning styles and help generate engaging and exciting learning opportunities.
-Open learning environments on the other hand, are completely open and do not allow for reconfiguration of the space to create other options.
-In open learning environments, students are only able to do one form of learning in a large space reducing the ability to create small group space, quiet areas and spaces tailored for specific tasks.
-A flexible space can be tailored to meet many needs.
-A composite class generally still follows the one teacher, one classroom rule not giving the setting a greater team approach through targeted staffing.
+Open learning environments, on the other hand, are completely open and do not allow for reconfiguration of the space to create other options.
+In open learning environments, students are only able to do one form of learning in a large space reducing the ability to create small group spaces, quiet areas and spaces tailored for specific tasks.
+Flexible space can be tailored to meet many needs.
+A composite class generally still follows the one teacher, one classroom rule, not giving the setting a greater team approach through targeted staffing.